tonethar/IGME-110-Fall-2025/documents/p3-wireframe-feedback-form.md

 3. *Do you have any other suggestions or comments about the wireframe?*

-4. ***"If you had a MAGIC WAND and could add one feature to this application that would make ..." (example: "adopting a pet easier for you", for a pet finding app), "what would it be?"***
+4. ***"If you had a MAGIC WAND and could add one feature to this application that would make ..." (example: "... adopting a pet easier for you," for a pet finding app), "what would it be?"***